EDavies2020/LadeezGolf-MS4/README.md

 A big thank you to the following:

 * Tutor support for helping me with issues I had during the course/project
+* My mentor Spencer for his feedback and support
 * My wonderfully supportive family for being understanding when I am glued to my laptop for hours on end
 * The Slack community for sharing problems you come across and helpful fixes offered
 * The encouragement from other students Ive connected with during my time on the course, it is a great support network

 [ Back to Table of Contents](#home)